-Mental capacity is the ability to make your own decisions.
+Mental capacity means you have ability to make your own decisions.
 If you lose mental capacity the Mental Capacity Act 2005 (MCA) protects you and your rights.
-Sometimes you could lose mental capacity because of your mental illness.
+You may lose mental capacity because of your mental illness.
 This section explains mental capacity and how the MCA works.

 - The Mental Capacity Act (MCA) is the law that protects you if you are not able to make decisions.

-- or weigh up information to make a decision, or
+- use this information to make a decision, or

-- Sometimes a doctor will need to assess whether you have mental capacity.
+- A health professional will assess if you have mental capacity.

 - The MCA sets out who can make decisions for you if you lack capacity.

-- You can make decisions about your wishes for treatment and care in case you lose capacity in the future.
+- You can make an advance statement or advance decision about your wishes for treatment and care in case you lose capacity in the future.